praneethpj/praneethpj-vs-portfolio/public/pages/experience.md

 # 👨‍💻 Experience

 **Full Stack Software Developer** @  OFFCode solutions Pvt ltd  _(Sep 2023 - Present)_
+(OFFCode is a company that provides technical consultancy to [Xentura](https://xentura.lk/) )

+➔ Design and develop an HR work hour calculation project to enhance work hour calculations and increase productivity of the organization

 ➔ Automated and computerized the process of garment project designing, streamlining the steps, and enhancing the Efficiency of the two-week update, handover, and pattern maker processes.
-➔ Designed and developed an HR work hour calculation project to enhance work hour calculations and increase productivity of the organization.

 - <b>Contributions</b>
   - Conducted requirement analysis and prepared documentation.